ashmint/memes-app/README.md

 This memes-app displays random memes and lets users save favorites with a secure login feature.

-This project was built by [@ashmint](https://github.com/ashmint), [@Abi-Liu](https://github.com/Abi-Liu), [@bruhngl0](https://github.com/bruhngl0), and [@GPcyber](https://github.com/GPcyber) using HTML, CSS and JS on the front end.
-Node.js, Express, EJS was used for the backend with the MVC paradigm, and all of the memes information was stored in MongoDB.

 **Link to project:** https://memes-app.cyclic.app/

 - [Budget Tracker:](#Servicely)